Dallinger/Dallinger/docs/source/developing_dallinger_setup_guide.rst

 ::

-    wallace --version
+    dallinger --version

-**Note**: if you are using Anaconda and get a long traceback here, please see the special :doc:`wallace_with_anaconda`.
+**Note**: if you are using Anaconda and get a long traceback here, please see the special :doc:`dallinger_with_anaconda`.

 Next, you'll need :doc:`access keys for AWS, Heroku, etc. <aws_etc_keys>`.